oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

   For more information about the WIT cache, see the [WIT Cache documentation](https://github.com/oracle/weblogic-image-tool/blob/master/site/cache.md).

+* If the optional `-n` option is used and an encryption key is provided, invoke the WDT [Encrypt Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/encrypt.md) in a container running the image specified in `domainHomeImageBase` parameter in your inputs file to encrypt the password properties in `domain.properties` file.

 * Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new FWM Infrastructure domain using the FMW Infrastructure image specified in the `domainHomeImageBase` parameter from your inputs file, the WDT variables in `domain.properties` file, and the model